Table of Contents

 A non-provisional patent application is a regular patent application.
 Filing a non-provisional patent application requires the specification and drawings just like the provisional.
 Importantly, the regular patent application also requires the formal patent claim(s), oath/declaration, and an information disclosure (prior art) statement.

 The regular (non-provisional) patent application requires six things to be complete.
 The six things needed for filing a non-provisional patent application are the specification, claim(s), drawing(s) (when required), fee, oath, and a translation if not in English.
-What does patent pending mean?
-It can mean a non-provisional patent application is on file.

-How does “Patent Pending” become a patent?
+How does a Pending Application become a patent?

 Note: Provisional applications do not have claims and cannot become a patent.
 Only a non-provisional application can become a patent.
 Patent Protection is based on the claims of the patent and can be very valuable.